 - Take care of your plants

 When you position the netting, there should be a gap between it and the cannabis.
 The distance should be anywhere from 7-15 inches.
-You can place the screen while the weed is still in its seedling stage and adjust if necessary.
+You can place the screen while the weed is still in its seedling stage and adjust it if necessary.

 The ScrOG height can depend on how big the plant grows.
 The reason why this is necessary is that the limitation allows the light to focus on each branch evenly.
 You can get a lot more useful flowers this way.
 Still, be mindful of the lateral growth.
 The branches of each plant might end up on top of each other.

 Scrogging is more effective when you combine it with topping.
 Topping is a popular high-stress training method that encourages lateral growth.
 Not to mention, you are more likely to get multiple strong colas.
-The best time to do it is when the weed has 3-5 nodes, but several growers prefer to snip at the fifth node.
+The best time to do it is when the weed plant has 3-5 nodes, but several growers prefer to snip at the fifth node.

 Visibly, you can estimate the right time by seeing if the top branches poke through the screen.
 What you need is a sharp pair of pruning scissors for an easy cut.
 Wait until the vegetative phase and locate the uppermost node.
 Then, remove the tip of the main stem.
 The plant will direct more energy to another stem.